What do you do when a decision has been made by a government authority such as the local council, that you feel is unlawful and violates your rights?

 “a brilliant team to work with”

-The department is highly recommended by Legal 500 and claim that
+The department is highly recommended by Legal 500 who say

 The Judicial Reviews, Human Rights and Inquests team